arrigon/WGDetect/BRHSingleLinkGeneFamilies/README.txt

 2. Merge all fasta into a single file
 3. Run blast as follows:
-  3.a	blast all-vs-all (blast line can be configured using config/blastline.conf; useful for adapting among blast flavors) 3.b	parse output to keep best hits (30% similarity and at least 300bp of overlap, can be adapted in ./BRHSingleLingGeneFamilies_loader.pl)
+  3.a	blast all-vs-all (blast line can be configured using config/blastline.conf; useful for adapting among blast flavors) 3.b	parse output to keep best hits (according to minsim and minlen)
 4. Perform single linkage clustering using pairwise best hits
 5. Produce fasta files of each gene family